Entropy density benchmarking of near-term quantum circuits: Experimental Analysis

-We are now ready to study entropy accumulation as a function of circuit size on an actual quantum processing unit, and explore whether our model for the Renyi-2 entropy or equivalently purity from Eq.~\eqref{eq:purity-model-from-class-sim} matches experimental results.
-We focus on two techniques: the classical shadows protocol and a SWAP test-based approach.
+We are now ready to study entropy accumulation as a function of circuit size on an actual quantum processing unit, and explore whether our model for the Renyi-2 entropy from Eq.~\eqref{eq:purity-model-from-class-sim} matches experimental results.
 In subsection \ref{subsubsec:experimental_study_of_entropy_accumulation}, we provide detailed analytical, numerical, and experimental data over a superconducting platform using classical shadows, a technique that has proven extremely useful for the estimation of expectation values on NISQ devices.
-Unfortunately, the sampling cost for entropy estimation using classical shadows scales exponentially with the system size, which motivates the comparison with the SWAP test, which should be efficient in sample count but requires a more complex quantum circuit.
-Unexpected technical limitations due to the topology and gate error of the device made our SWAP data inconclusive.
-We therefore complement the experimental study of classical shadows with a detailed numerical comparison of the SWAP test and classical shadows assuming local depolarising noise in subsection \ref{subsubsec:methods_comparison}.
-We also analysed the accumulation of entropy on a trapped-ion quantum computer using the SWAP test method as a proof of concept, however, we do not provide the results here as they cannot be easily compared with those obtained on a superconducting QPU.
+Despite not being scalable, classical shadows provides a good compromise for small circuit sizes like those explored in this work and more generally for systems made of a handful of qubits.
+We observe that the experimental data diverge from a simple global depolarizing model and are able to explain most of this gap by incorporating a model of $T_1$ relaxation at the gate and measurement level in subsection \ref{Sec Exp - Discussion results}.